markoo0706/Progamming-Design-Final-Project/README.md

 # Progamming-Design-Final-Project
-This is the final project of IM1003-02, NTU.
+This is the final project of class IM1003-02, NTU.